A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Inference for SpatPOMP models

 \subsection{Inference algorithms inherited from pomp}

 Objects of \class{spatPomp} inherit methods for inference from \class{pomp} objects implemented in the \pkg{pomp} package.
-As discussed earlier, IF2 \citep{ionides15} enables parameter estimation in the frequentist sense and has been used in numerous applications.
-It can be used to check the capabilities of newer and more scalable inference methods on smaller examples for which IF2 is known to be effective.
+As discussed earlier, the IF2 algorithm \citep{ionides15} has been used for maximum likelihood parameter estimation in numerous applications.
+IF2 can be used to check the capabilities of newer and more scalable inference methods on smaller examples for which it is known to be effective.
 Extensions for Bayesian inference of the currently implemented high-dimensional particle filter methods (GIRF, ABF, EnKF, BPF) are not yet available.
 Bayesian inference is available in \pkg{spatPomp} using the approximate Bayesian computing (ABC) method inherited from \pkg{pomp}, \code{abc()}.
 ABC has previously been used for spatiotemporal inference \citep{brown2018approximate} and can also serve as a baseline method.
-However, ABC is a feature-based method that may lose substantial information compared to full-information methods that work with the full likelihood function.
+However, ABC is a feature-based method that may lose substantial information compared to full-information methods that work with the likelihood function rather than a summary statistic \citep{fasiolo16}.